fboender/mcplayeredit/README.txt

 - Commandline history
 - Commandline tab-completion (only on GNU/Linux, WinXP for now)

+MCPlayerEdit normally operates in safe-mode, during which it is not possible to add items to the inventory which cannot be obtained in the game.
+To turn safe-mode off, see the `safemode` command.

 !!
 WARNING !!

   This software may corrupt your Minecraft save file(s), and sneak up on you